What Is Ativan?

 Pronounced as /ˈat-i-ˌvan/

-Ativan is a brand name for an anti-anxiety substance with a generic name lorazepam.
-This medicinal substance is under the class of benzodiazepines.
-This group of drugs targets a specific receptor in the brain to produce more GABA neurochemicals which relax the brain and body.
+Ativan is a brand name for the generic medication lorazepam used to treat anxiety.
+Ativan belongs to the class of drugs known as benzodiazepines.
+Benzodiazepines are sedatives and are used to reduce stress, anxiety, or muscle spasms.
+They target a specific receptor in the brain to produce more GABA neurochemicals which relax the brain and body.

-The effectivity of this prescription drug for long-term medication, approximately 4 months, has not yet been evaluated by other clinical studies.
-It is highly recommended that patients under this medication must be monitored at specific time intervals to assess the effect of the drug.
+Ativan's effectiveness as a long-term medication (more than 4 months) has not yet been evaluated by other clinical studies.
+It is highly recommended that patients taking Ativan or other anti-anxiety medications be monitored at specific time intervals to assess the effect of the drug so it will not lead to addiction.

-This drug is a fine white powder which is slightly water insoluble.
-It’s sold in the market in tablet form in varying strength: 0.5 mg, 1 mg, and 2 mg.
+Ativan is sold in the market in tablet form in varying strengths: 0.5 mg, 1 mg, and 2 mg.
 The inactive components of this drug include lactose monohydrate, magnesium stearate, microcrystalline cellulose, and polacrilin potassium.
+Ativan injection is also used for certain medical conditions.

 Here is a summary chart for the physical form of the tablet.